crisfeim/crisfe.im/content/public-drafts/when-abstractions-are-worth-it/index.md

 > "Don't be religious, be intentional"

 That said, coupling can sometimes be practical and even okay.
+For instance, if you're building a simple prototype or a feature that's unlikely to change, starting with direct URLSession calls might be the right choice.
+The key is making a conscious decision: *"I'm coupling this now because X, Y, Z, and I know how to refactor it later if needed."*

-Being aware of tradeoffs and potential liabilities, and knowing how to transition from a *simple* architecture to a more modular one as your project evolves is far more valuable than obsessing over decoupling.
-Decoupling shouldn't be a blindly followed dogma, but a conscious decision.
+Being aware of tradeoffs and potential liabilities, and knowing how to transition from a simple architecture to a more modular one as your project evolves is far more valuable than obsessing over decoupling.